Florian846/Minecraft-Profile-Manager/README.md

 First download and Install Node.JS https://nodejs.org/en

-Then install the electron Framework npm install -g electron
+Then install the electron Framework: npm install -g electron

-Run it via
+Run it via:
 electron index.html

 if it doesn't work use: